 Detention runs from 3:00pm-6:00pm for a Middle School student and 3:00pm-7:00pm for a High School student.
-If a student receives a Friday Detention for a particular violation or by accumulating the specified signatures in a particular category in the MS Discipline Log, he/she must come to the specified classroom (HS Rm.
+If a student receives a Friday Detention for a particular violation, he/she must come to the specified classroom (HS Rm.
 68 and/or Rm.
 70) on the Friday specified in the detention letter.
 Students will receive a letter notifying parents of the detention.
 For a student to be admitted in detention he/she MUST:

-- Present signed detention notice - Be in complete uniform (unless it is a color's day)

-• Be punctual: Detention begins at 3:00 p.m.
+- Present signed detention notice - Be in complete uniform (unless it is a color's day) - Be punctual: Detention begins at 3:00 p.m.
 Any student who arrives after 3:15 a.m. will not be admitted in; this will be considered as an unexcused absence and will be sanctioned as such.
-(See Suspension Procedure) A student arriving between 3:01 and 3:15 will make up the time during break or after 7:00 p.m.

-• Be quietly working the whole time and must follow the directions of the supervisor.
+(See Suspension Procedure) A student arriving between 3:01 and 3:15 will make up the time during break or after 7:00 p.m. - Be quietly working the whole time and must follow the directions of the supervisor.